ViktM/Movies/README.md

 8. I used dotnet sdk 3.0.0 - do double check what you have because if you have an older version a few libraires might not work

-9. In case you chose webappMVC and the comiler complaines a lot about libraries and you can include them it might be because the EntityFrameworkCore SQL server is not included in general try: dotnet add package Microsoft.EntityFrameworkCore.SqlServer --version 3.0.0

 # References